-These Zucchini Noodles with Creamy Sun Dried Tomato Sauce are addictive!
+These Zucchini Noodles with Creamy Sun Dried Tomato Sauce are quick + super healthy with a vegan cashew based creamy tomato sauce.
+Healthy comfort food!
 When lots of zucchini pops up in your garden or market, these make an easy meal.

 This the third time I’ve chowed down on them this week already.
 I literally cannot get enough.